open-sdg/open-sdg/docs/data-format.md

 ## Rounding

-To control the way that data is rounded when displayed to the public, you can register a "data alteration" function.
-This can be done with the `opensdg.addDataAlteration` function.
+To control the way that data is rounded when displayed to the public, you can register a "data rounding" function.
+This can be done with the `opensdg.addDataRounding` function.
 For example:

 ```
-opensdg.addDataAlteration(function(value) {
+opensdg.addDataRounding(function(value) {
   // Make some alterations to "value".
   return value;
 });